 On April 7, 1941 finally the last burial took place: Lina Mandel née Silberberg was layed to rest beside her husband.
 Therewith ended 200 years of history of the Jewish cemetery as a „vivid” facility of a vivid community in Solingen.

 After the end of war the municipality of Solingen took care of the place.
 In May 1946 the first recovery measures and horticultural restoration was finished.
 In 1948 two perpetrators involved in the destruction of the chapel were sentenced to one resp. one and a half years of prison.
+Since 1951 the cemetery is in possesion of the state association of the Jewish communities of Northrhine.
 In the 1960s the city re-errected several grave stones and the family tomb of the Coppels was renewed.

 In 1987 the municipal Comprehensice school Solingen (meanwhile Alexander-Coppel-Gesamtschule) took over the sponsorship of the cemetery and ever since takes care of the ground and the grave sites.
 On October 8, 1990 a memorial stone with the following inscription was exposed: „In commemoration of the victims of hate – as a reminder to posterity.”